Active-passive and Active-active: Sophos Firewall doesn't support active-passive and active-active HA for the following:

-- When you disable HA, all the LAN zone allows administrative services (HTTP, HTTPS, SSH), while the DMZ zone only allows HTTPS and SSH services.
-This applies to the auxiliary device only, the primary device will continue to function as normal in standalone mode.
+- When you disable HA, the LAN zone allows all administrative services (HTTP, HTTPS, SSH), while the DMZ zone only allows HTTPS and SSH services.
+This applies only to the auxiliary device.
+The primary device continues to function as normal in standalone mode.

-- When you turn on HA, a virtual MAC address (VMAC) is created for the HA pair.
+- When you enable HA, a virtual MAC address (VMAC) is created for the HA pair.
 This causes a short network outage.

 - For AV scanned sessions, every session or file currently being scanned needs to be rescanned, as session failover isn't possible.

-- For IPv4 forwarded traffic, like ICMP, UDP, multicast and broadcast traffic, traffic passing through proxy subsystem (transparent, direct, and parent proxy traffic), and VPN traffic, session failover isn't possible.
-For example, a VPN connection will disconnect briefly before it automatically reconnects to the new primary device.
+- Session failover doesn't occur for IPv4 forwarded traffic, such as ICMP, UDP, multicast, and broadcast traffic, traffic passing through proxy subsystem (transparent, direct, and parent proxy traffic), and VPN traffic.
+For example, a VPN connection disconnects briefly before automatically reconnecting to the new primary device.

-- If you have configured quarantine digest, both devices in the cluster will send the quarantine digest email.
+- If you've configured quarantine digest, both devices in the cluster will send the quarantine digest email.

 - Administrators can release the quarantined email of any users from both devices.